visualanalyticshealthcare/homepage/content/2026/index.md

 We invite you to share your research, insights, and enthusiasm at VAHC 2026.
 More information can be found at the [Call for Papers](./call-for-papers.html).

 Workshop is planned on **November 7, 2026!**.
-We’re looking forward to seeing you in Dallas!
+We're looking forward to seeing you in Dallas!

 **General Chair**